eficode-academy/github-actions-katas/labs/08-selfhosted-runner.md

 - Setup a local runner

     - Click on Settings > Actions > General > Runners
-    - Click `"Add runner"`
+    - Click `"New self-hosted runner"`
+    - Choose `Linux`, leave Architecture settings for `x64`
-    - Follow the download instructions and configure instructions in a terminal where you are standing in `/home/ubuntu` (so not in the github-actions-katas folder)
+    - Follow the download instructions and configure instructions in a terminal where you are standing in `/home/ubuntu` (so not in the github-actions-katas folder) on your instance

 You should see something like this at the end: